The Questions Asked

 How do teachings change over time?

-Changes must increase honesty, dignity, or discipline and must not concentrate power.
+Changes must increase honesty, dignity, or discipline - and must not concentrate power.
 Updates require a transparent process, documented rationale, and community review.

-How do I start practicing?
+How do I start practising?